Brian-Pho/Textbook-Notes/content/pages/about/index.md

 ### How do you plan on creating AGI?

 I plan on creating AGI by first studying the human brain.
 My approach is to reverse engineer the brain by extracting the core principles of how the brain processes information.
 Information processing requires two separate, but integrated, parts like computers: hardware and software.
-The hardware of the brain is the physical implementation of it, cells called neurons.
+The hardware of the brain is the physical implementation of it as an organ.
 Examples of brain hardware include its inputs and outputs such as the eye, skin, spinal cord, and muscles.
 The software of the brain is the intangible or emergent properties of it.
 Examples of brain software include consciousness, visual illusions, and language.
 By understanding both the hardware and software of the brain, we should have enough information to create it.

 ### Why did you make this website?